zeebe-io/zeebe-cluster-testbench/README.md

 | `testParams`                     | Settings to parameterize the sequential test                                           | `SequentialTestParameters` |
 | `testProcessId`                  | The id of the test process which should be run.
 Is used in the `Run Test` CallActivity | `String`                   |

 The cluster parameters shall be given as name and UUID.
 The UUIDs are used to create the cluster.
-The names are used for the recording of test results

 |    Runtime Variables    |                   Description                   |                Type                |
 |-------------------------|-------------------------------------------------|------------------------------------|